 Film 177 Entertainment Law (4 units) – Instructor TBD

 The practice of entertainment law in the United States lies at the intersection of a number of legal disciplines, among them Constitutional law, tort law, copyright law, and trademark law, and applies those disciplines to the world of entertainment.
 This course will introduce you to basic principles of those disciplines and their use in entertainment law.
 The goal of the course is to equip practitioners in film and media with an understanding of entertainment law sufficient to recognize legal issues that may arise in their practice so as to either avoid problems or find their solutions.

 This course satisfies the L&S breadth requirement in Philosophy and Values

-Film 178 Film & Media Professions (3 units) – Michael Wilson
+Film 178 Film & Media Professions (3 units) – Brett Fallentine

-This six-week course is designed to acquaint students with a variety of professions in and around the Bay Area that are open to those wishing to pursue careers in film and media.
-A series of ten guest lecturers/lecturer teams drawn from these professions will guide students through the opportunities and work experiences available in such fields as studio and independent film production, documentary production for film and television, film curating and archiving, programming film festivals, creating media content for art museums, and designing educational online content.
-Guest speakers will present overviews of their chosen professions such as job descriptions, workplace collaboration and interaction, paths to careers, and necessary education and experience, all illustrated with media content they’ve worked on.
+This course is designed to acquaint students with a variety of professions in and around the Bay Area and beyond that are open to those wishing to pursue careers in film and media.
+A series of guest lecturers drawn from these professions will guide students through the opportunities and work experiences available in a range of fields.
+Topics may include: studio and independent film production, documentary production for film and television, film curating and archiving, directing, programming film festivals, sound, and previsualization and animation.
 This will be followed by question-and-answer sessions that give students a chance to interact directly with the speakers and explore specific areas of inquiry.